create3000/x_ite/docs/_posts/dom-integration.md

 date: 2022-11-28
 nav: main
 categories: []
-tags: [DOM, Integration, XHTML]
+tags: [DOM, Integration, XHTML, HTML]
 ---
 ## Overview

-DOM integration allows you to integrate 3D content seamlessly into your web page, with just a JavaScript file included the scene can be written directly into the XHTML or HTML markup.
+DOM integration allows you to integrate 3D content seamlessly into your web page, with just a JavaScript file included, the scene can be written directly into the XHTML or HTML markup.

-Andreas Plesch wrote a nice plug-in for X3D DOM integration.
-This enables JavaScript authors to use X3D content as if it would be HTML.
-It links the X3D DOM nodes to the X3D scene graph and thereby allows for control of the X3D scene using regular DOM manipulation methods.
+Andreas Plesch has written a nice plugin for X3D DOM integration.
+It allows JavaScript authors to use X3D content as if it were HTML.
+It links the X3D DOM nodes to the X3D scene graph, allowing control of the X3D scene using regular DOM manipulation methods.

 **HTML DOM integration is now an integral part of X_ITE.**

 ## How to Use With X_ITE

-Create an HTML or XHTML page and save it, include the »x_ite.min.js«.
-Now, X3D content can directly be written within the \<x3d-canvas\> element and regular DOM manipulation methods can be used to manipulate the scene graph.
-This gives X3D authors the ability to combine HTML with X3D.
-The example below will show a simple Box node in the \<x3d-canvas\> element.
+Create an HTML or XHTML page, and save it and include the »x_ite.min.js«.
+Now, X3D content can be written directly into the \<x3d-canvas\> element, and regular DOM manipulation methods can be used to manipulate the scene graph, and you can combine HTML with X3D.

+The example below shows a simple Box node inside the \<x3d-canvas\> element.

 ```html
 <!DOCTYPE html>